 Getting KPI Buy-in

-How to get buy-in for performance measurement and KPIs.
+How to get more KPI buy-in and engagement in measuring performance.

 - fearful about what the performance measures will mean for their finances, self-worth and status